HVAC Technician Job Description: Everything You Need For Hiring [+ Free Template]

 - Conduct HVAC system performance tests on all types of units

-- Repair damaged or faulty HVAC equipment and replace parts as necessary
+- Repair damaged or faulty HVAC equipment and replace parts as necessary following manufacturer recommendations

 - Address customer concerns before, during, and after service visits

-- Follow occupational health and safety regulations
+- Stay compliant with HVAC industry protocols and follow occupational health and safety regulations

 - How many service visits will your HVAC technician complete each day or each week?